A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels: Results

 \subsubsection{Computational performance}

-The CPU time for the analysis of the models are shown in Table \ref{CPU_time_Complex_panel}.
+The CPU times for the analysis of the models are shown in Table \ref{CPU_time_Complex_panel}.

-The CPU time required for the 1.0 mm model is prohibitive for structural engineering practice.
-In contrast, the 2.0 mm model provides essentially the same structural response at a feasible computational cost.
+The CPU time required for the 1.0 mm model {- 46.4 hours -} is prohibitive for structural engineering practice.
+In contrast, the 2.0 mm model provides essentially the same structural response at a feasible computational cost of {2.7 hours}.